naveenkumarreddym/trient/README.md

 ## 🌟 Features

 - **Natural Language Commands**: Tell the browser what to do in plain English
-- **Multi-LLM Support**: Works with OpenAI, Anthropic, Google Gemini, and Browser-Use Cloud
+- **Multi-LLM Support**: Works with OpenAI, Anthropic and Google Gemini
 - **Smart Element Detection**: Automatically identifies and indexes interactive elements
 - **Action History**: Track all actions performed by the AI agent
 - **Real-time Feedback**: Visual indicators and status updates